EricFillion/happy-transformer/README.md

 ## Text Classification

-Initialize a HappyTextClassification() object to perform text classification.
+Initialize a HappyTextClassification object to perform text classification.

 This model assigns a label to a given text string.
 For example, you can train a model to detect if an email is spam based on its text.

-Initialization Arguments:
+**Initialization Arguments:**
 1. model_type (string): either "ALBERT", "BERT" or "DISTILBERT."
 The default is "DISTILBERT"
 2. model_name(string): below is a URL that contains potential models.
 The default is "distilbert-base-uncased" [MODELS](https://huggingface.co/models?filter=text-classification)
 3. num_labels(int): The number of text categories.
 The default is 2

 WARNING: If you try to load a pretrained model that has a different number of categories than num_labels, then you will get an error

-"albert-base-v2", "bert-base-uncased" and "distilbert-base-uncased" do not have a predefined number of labels, so if you use these models you can set num_labels freely
+NOTE: "albert-base-v2", "bert-base-uncased" and "distilbert-base-uncased" do not have a predefined number of labels, so if you use these models you can set num_labels freely

 ### Initialization

-"HappyTextClassification("ALBERT", "textattack/albert-base-v2-SST-2")"  has many useful applications.
-It's able to detect the sentiment of text.

 #### Example 2.0: